 VISITING RYE PATCH TODAY

-Rye Patch Reservoir, a body of water along the Humboldt River, covers a whopping 11,000 acres of land when full.
 Positioned 22 miles north of Lovelock and 50 miles south of Winnemucca, Rye Patch State Recreation Area is a recreationalist’s paradise.
-Known for it’s trophy-class fishing opportunities and sunny afternoons spent boating, visitors can also enjoy a variety of other recreational excursions including swimming, waterskiing, hiking, camping and picnicking.
-Here, fisherman can scout out crappie, wipers, white bass, channel catfish, black bass and walleye.
-Visitors can take advantage of well-maintained campgrounds complete flush toilets and hot showers, and RV dump stations.
-If you would like to visit the area for the afternoon only, awesome picnic sites are available with great views and shady awnings.
-And, if you’re interested in taking in Rye Patch’s beauty from the leisure of your car, we’ve got you covered there too.
-With over 72 miles of shoreline, there are definitely some great afternoon drive possibilities.
+Known for trophy-class fishing ops and sunny afternoons spent boating, this 11,000 acre State Recreation Area is a perfect way to relax, without fighting crowds.
+Visitors and locals alike can bask in swimming, waterskiing, hiking, camping and picnicking, or try their luck at reeling in crappie, wipers, white bass, channel catfish, black bass and walleye.
+Take advantage of some shade from the original CCC-built shade ramadas found throughout the park, along with some signature stone-masoned barbeques the CCC is known for.
+If you’re interested in taking in Rye Patch’s beauty from the leisure of your vehicle, we’ve gotcha covered there too.
+With more than 72 miles of shoreline, some great afternoon drive possibilities await.

-Heading north from Lovelock, drive approximately 22 miles on Interstate 80 until reaching exit 129.
+From downtown Lovelock, head north approximately 22 miles on Interstate 80 until reaching exit 129.
 Exit the interstate and make a left hand turn, going underneath the interstate.
 Proceed approximately 2 miles before entering Rye Patch State Recreation grounds.
 A ranger station will be on the left hand side of the road.